 The Chicco Keyfit 35 is a good quality infant seat with super easy LATCH installation thanks to Chicco's center pull SuperCinch system.
-This seat looks and feels higher quality with an easy-to-grip handle and a non-rethread harness adjustment for on-the-fly corrections.
+This seat looks and feels higher quality with an easy-to-grip handle and a non-rethread harness adjustment for on-the-fly adjustments.
 The Keyfit 35 has a better crash-test analysis than most of the competition, and it is compatible with a variety of strollers from different brands, so you can create a combination as unique as your little one.

 The Keyfit 35 is a little heavier than other competitors, which you might consider if you'll need to carry it with a baby inside.
-It also has a rubbing issue between the canopy and handle, making it hard to simultaneously have the handle and canopy upright.
-Outside of these minor hiccups, we think this high-ranking seat is perfect for most families and believe the reasonable price is just icing on the cake.
+It also has a rubbing issue between the canopy and handle, making it hard to simultaneously have the handle upright and canopy open.
+Outside of these minor concerns, we think this high-ranking seat is perfect for most families and believe the reasonable price is icing on the already impressive cake.

-The Cybex Aton 2 is a quality choice with one of the best crash test results in the lineup, making it an infant option we highly recommend.
+The Cybex Aton 2 is a quality choice with one of the best crash test results in the lineup, making it an infant car seat we recommend.
 This car seat combines top-ranked crash-test analysis with a sleek design and additional safety features such as a load leg and "side-impact crumple zone."
-This Cybex has an easy-to-install LATCH system (that potentially translates to increased safety), making the Cybex Aton 2 an excellent contender for many families.
+This Cybex has an easy-to-install LATCH system (that studies show potentially translates to increased safety), making the Cybex Aton 2 an excellent contender for many families with higher budgets.

 While the Aton 2 has a super easy LATCH installation system, some of its daily functions are a little more involved.
-This product is also on the spendy side, so anyone on a tighter budget might need to save up or add it to a registry.
+This product is also on the spendy side, so anyone with a smaller budget might need to save up or put it on a registry.
 The Aton 2 is compatible with several strollers, but we suggest choosing a stroller with a click-in adapter to avoid secondary straps.
 If your budget allows, and safety crash test results and an easy installation are what you seek, then the Aton 2 (with the load leg) should be on your shortlist.

 The Peg Perego Primo Viaggio 4-35 has impressive scores for crash test results, installation, and comfort/quality that help earn it the highest rank in this competition.
 This Peg has a higher crash test result analysis and is one of the easiest contenders to install.
 Easy installation potentially translates to a safer experience as some documented injuries from real-world crashes are directly related to car seat installation errors instead of the seat's design.
 This Peg is lightweight, easy to carry, and has simple features that work well.

 Unfortunately, this safety seat isn't compatible with many strollers outside of the Peg Perego brand, which sort of locks you into Peg Perego products or babywearing in one of the best baby carriers (which we love and is a highly viable choice).
 The Primo also has a higher price, making it potentially a no-go for parents on tighter budgets.
 Overall, the Primo Viaggio has the quality and comfort you expect for the price, and we believe it will please any parent unconcerned about stroller compatibility.

 The Chicco Keyfit 30 has a good overall score and a budget-friendly price compared to many higher-ranking competitors in this review.
 These qualities make Keyfit an exceptional value to us.
 This contender is easy to install and has some of our lineup's best crash test results.
 The Keyfit has an easy-to-use LATCH system and unique features that help make installation as straightforward as possible.
 Parents love that this can translate to a potentially safer riding experience as, statistically, some crash-related injuries result from errors in use or installation.
 Combine this with an attractive design and large compatibility with many high-ranking strollers, and you get a car seat we absolutely love.